mintic-ai/ephemeral/docs/development/coding-standards.md

 # Coding Standards

-This document outlines the coding standards and best practices for the Docker On-Demand project.
+This document outlines the coding standards and best practices for the Ephemeral project.
 Following these standards ensures code consistency, maintainability, and readability across the codebase.

 ## General Principles